Jeff5xdata/thepainhouse/README.md

 # The Pain House

 A powerful weightlifting tracking application built with Laravel and Livewire.
-Track your lifts, monitor progress, and achieve your strength goals with our comprehensive weightlifting platform.
+Track your lifts, monitor progress, manage nutrition, and achieve your strength goals with our comprehensive fitness platform.

 ## 🏋️ Features